thin-edge/tedge-management-ui/README.md

 # Cumulocity thin-edge.io Management

-This project adds an configuration ui to thin-edge.io.
+This project adds a configuration ui to thin-edge.io.
 It enables you to use thin-edge.io with an easy-to-use docker based deployment and no code commissioning process.
 This helps to setup and monitor the edge using a web-ui:
 * web-ui, for easy setup of the thin-edge.io
 * simple line chart to view streamed data and to view historical data
 * component to store measurements locally in a mongo db